 Not sure what is accepted as recycling in Erie County?

 There has been some upheavel in recycling on a national level since early 2018, which is impacting local recycling programs.
-Check out a story in the New York Times.
+Check out these stories: New York Times or FiveThirtyEight.

-Some items that have been accepted as recyclable in local programs will or have been phased out of recycling programs: glass bottles and jars, shredded paper, envelopes, and any postcards or small papers.
+Some items that have been accepted as recyclable in the past that will or already have been phased out of recycling programs include: glass bottles and jars, plastics 3-7, shredded paper, envelopes, and any postcards or small papers.

 Always check with your municipality or recycling collection company to verify if a material is accepted or not.

 Plastic Bags, although used for many years to collect recyclable materials, are currently creating more problems during the sorting process.
 Plastic bags must be opened in order to sort the recyclable materials inside, and if not removed from the sorting process can get stuck in the sorting equipment.
 See a short video here.
 Material for recycling should be placed loose in recycling bins or toters.
 The City of Erie and Wesleyville Borough still use a bag collection system for their residents.

 Glass, due to its weight, and how easily contaminated it can become in the single stream recycling process, has increased the cost to recycle glass bottles and jars.
 Due to the high cost, there are few, if any, outlets for recycled glass.
 Therefore most recycling programs will phase out glass as an acceptable material, if they haven't already.
 Learn more.